arthrod/modal-for-noobs/README.md

 Please register your repository.
 The 'release.yml' flow is publishing from the 'release' environment.
 Once you have registered your new repo it should all work.

+---

+## 💚 Credits

+**Made with <3 by [Neurotic Coder](https://github.com/arthrod) and assisted by Beloved Claude** ✨

+*This project represents the beautiful chaos of neurotic coding meets AI assistance - resulting in something absolutely AMAZING!* 🚀💚